Acinetobacter baumannii: Treatment

-When infections are caused by antibiotic-susceptible Acinetobacter isolates, there may be several therapeutic options, including a broad-spectrum cephalosporin (ceftazidime or cefepime), a combination beta-lactam/beta-lactamase inhibitor (ie, one that includes sulbactam), or a carbapenem (eg, imipenem or meropenem).
+When infections are caused by antibiotic-susceptible Acinetobacter isolates, there may be several therapeutic options, including a broad-spectrum cephalosporin (ceftazidime or cefepime), a combination beta-lactam/beta-lactamase inhibitor (i.e., one that includes sulbactam), or a carbapenem (e.g., imipenem or meropenem).
 Because most infections are now resistant to multiple drugs, determining what susceptibilities the particular strain has is necessary for treatment to be successful.
 Traditionally, infections were treated with imipenem or meropenem, but a steady rise in carbapenem-resistant A. baumannii has been noted.
 Consequently, treatment methods often fall back on polymyxins, particularly colistin although tetracyclines have shown promise in MDR A. baumannii.
 Colistin is considered a drug of last resort because it often causes kidney damage, among other side effects.
 Prevention methods in hospitals focus on increased hand-washing and more diligent sterilization procedures.
 An A. baumannii infection was recently treated using phage therapy.
 Phages are viruses that attack bacteria, and have also been demonstrated to resensitize A. baumannii to antibiotics it normally resists.

 Scientists at MIT, Harvard's Broad Institute and MIT's CSAIL found a compound named halicin using deep learning that can effectively kill A. baumannii.
 The compound is a repurposed drug.
+The candidate drug abaucin has narrow-spectrum effectiveness.
+Zosurabalpin kills A. baumannii, is effective in animal models, and is currently in Phase I clinical trials.